Home > Blogs > What is selenium? introduction to selenium...Read More

 Kevin Ashton created the phrase IoT (Internet of Things) in 1999.
 It is a worldwide network of interconnected physical objects (also known as "things") capable of collecting and exchanging data without the need for human interaction.
 These devices have embedded systems (software, electronics, networks, and sensors) that can collect data about the environment, send data across a network, respond to remote orders, and conduct actions based on the information gathered.
 Wearables, implants, vehicles, machinery, smartphones, appliances, computing systems, and any other item that can send and receive data are all examples of IoT devices or things available today.

-Big data networks, cloud-based storage and computing, and Cyber-Physical Systems can all be integrated. with the Internet of Things The Internet of Things is largely concerned with extending internet connectivity from traditional devices (such as computers, mobile phones, and tablets) to relatively simple items such as toasters.
+Big data networks, cloud-based storage and computing, and Cyber-Physical Systems can all be integrated. the Internet of Things is largely concerned with extending internet connectivity from traditional devices (such as computers, mobile phones, and tablets) to relatively simple items such as toasters.
 It converts old "dumb" gadgets into "smart" devices by allowing them to send data over the internet, allowing them to communicate with people and other IoT-enabled devices.

 2. What are the various components of the Internet of Things?